depado/articles/pages/drone-helm-kubernetes-rbac-1.md

 - Initialize Helm
 - Add a repo to Helm
 - Deploy Drone on the new k8s cluster
+- Enable HTTPS on our new Drone instance

 ## Technology involved